Jérémie Gillmann

 Jérémie Gillmann (born 1976) is a French mountain bike orienteer.
 At the 2002 World MTB Orienteering Championships in Fontainebleau he won a silver medal in the long distance, and a bronze medal in the sprint.
-At the 2007 World MTB Orienteering Championships in Nove Mesto na Morave, he won silver medals in the sprint and the middle distance, and a gold medal with the French relay team.
+At the 2007 World MTB Orienteering Championships in Nové Město na Moravě, he won silver medals in the sprint and the middle distance, and a gold medal with the French relay team.
 Gillmann has won one silver and two bronze medals at the European Championships.